C. J. Beathard: Jacksonville Jaguars (first stint)

 On March 24, 2021, Beathard signed a two-year, $5 million deal with the Jacksonville Jaguars.

 On February 24, 2023, Beathard signed a contract extension with the Jaguars.

 On December 4, 2023, Beathard took over in the fourth quarter against the Cincinnati Bengals after starter Trevor Lawrence injured his ankle.
 He led the Jaguars down the field with less than 2:30 left in the fourth quarter, leading to a game-tying 40-yard field goal with 26 seconds left.
 In overtime, the Jaguars won the coin toss and chose to receive the ball, but were unable to get past their side of midfield and had to punt.
 The Bengals later kicked the game-winning field goal, winning 34–31 in overtime.

 On August 27, 2024, Beathard was released on an injury settlement by the Jaguars as part of final roster cuts.

 Miami Dolphins

-On October 22, 2024, due to injuries to starter Tua Tagovailoa, and back-ups Skylar Thompson and Tyler Huntley, the Miami Dolphins signed Beathard to their practice squad.
+On October 22, 2024, due to injuries to starter Tua Tagovailoa, as well as backups Skylar Thompson and Tyler Huntley, the Miami Dolphins signed Beathard to their practice squad.